Percocet Misuse: Withdrawal, Symptoms and Getting Help

 While withdrawal symptoms from Percocet and most other opioids are not life-threatening, they can be very uncomfortable.
 The discomfort may cause a person to relapse if they are trying to detox alone.
 It is important to work with a medical professional to understand the detox process and get help managing the symptoms.

-Those who have struggled for a long time with opioid abuse will require a different approach.
-Their physician may help them develop a taper; they begin with a specific dose of Percocet and gradually reduce how much they take over weeks.
-People who take Percocet as prescribed may also develop enough of a physical dependence on the drug, without experiencing addiction, that they need a taper or they will experience withdrawal symptoms.
+Those who have struggled for a long time with opioid misuse will require a different approach.
+Their physician may help them gradually reduce how much Percocet they take over weeks.
+People who take Percocet as prescribed may also develop enough of a physical dependence on the drug, without experiencing addiction, that they need a gradual taper or they will experience withdrawal symptoms.

-In serious cases, a doctor who is licensed to prescribe buprenorphine may provide the individual with this drug to replace Percocet.
+In certain cases, a doctor who is licensed to prescribe buprenorphine may provide the individual with this drug to replace Percocet.
 Buprenorphine is a long-acting partial opioid agonist that binds to opioid receptor cells and reduces withdrawal symptoms.
-Once the person begins taking buprenorphine, their doctor will taper that medication until the person is no longer physically dependent on any opioid.
+Once the person begins taking buprenorphine, their doctor will gradually reduce that medication until the person is no longer physically dependent on any opioid.

-If a person uses buprenorphine—typically either with brand names Subutex or Suboxone—their detox process may take longer than just going cold turkey.
-Taking the time to effectively manage symptoms and avoid relapse into substance abuse is extremely important even if it takes more than two weeks.
+If a person uses buprenorphine—typically either with brand names Subutex or Suboxone—their detox process may take more time.
+Taking the time to effectively manage symptoms and avoid relapse into substance use is extremely important even if it takes more than two weeks.

 Rapid Detox Is Dangerous